You’ve come to this page because you were searching online how to start a blog, or you want to learn how to make money blogging.

 Once you’ve decided what your blog will be about, you need to give it a name.
 This is called the domain name.

-While not critical, it is recommended to have a keyword in your blog title.
+While not critical, it is recommended to have a keyword that people search for in your blog title.
 If your blog is about dog training, your blog domain should have a keyword related to dogs or dog training, such as www.dogtraining101.com.

-This will help you rank faster in the search engines – Google, Bing and Yahoo, so people can more easily find your blog and it’s content.
+This will help people find your blog, and will help you rank faster in the search engines – Google, Bing and Yahoo, so people can more easily find your blog and it’s content.

 A keyword is a word that people key in to the search engine to find information on their desired topic.